-Give your headline some purpose: Whatever industry or niche you find yourself in, you have to know your purpose and infuse it into everything you do.
+Give your headline some purpose: Whatever industry or niche you find yourself in, you have to know your purpose and infuse it into everything that you do.

-Content marketing is transforming into a science, but just like a scientist, you have to define your goal.
-What do you intend to achieve by including factual information or data in your headline?
+Content marketing is transforming into a science.
+But, just like a scientist, you have to define your goal.
+What do you intend to achieve, by including factual information or data in your headline?

-Think about journalism: journalists first get the data, learn what it means, filter it, and visualize it.
-Then they use the meaningful data to tell a story.
+Think about journalism: journalists first get the data, learn what it means, filter it and visualize it.
+Then, they use the meaningful data to tell a story.

 There has to be a definite purpose being served by your data-driven titles or headlines.

 An example is this Conversion Champ headline.
 Even a quick glance tells you how the topic concerns you.
 See the underlined part:

 Another headline that tells the reader what to expect is this one from Conversion Scientist:

 Or, take one of my recent posts – it also contains data, but the underlined section of the headline conveys a clear purpose.

 This is the big takeaway: when you use data in your titles, make it beneficial to readers and customers, by clearly conveying its purpose.